Using a Medela Breast Pump

 If your baby is not going to breast:

-Pump at least every 2-3 hours during the day and every 3-4 hours at night, or at least 8 times in 24 hours.
+- Pump at least every 2-3 hours during the day and every 3-4 hours at night, or at least 8 times in 24 hours.
 You may pump more often if you need to increase your supply.

 If you are going to be separated from your baby temporarily:

-How long should I pump?
+How long should you pump?

-We recommend that you pump for ~10-15 minutes.
+- We recommend that you pump for ~10-15 minutes.
 Pumping for more than 15 minutes may result in nipple pain.
 Pumping more frequently, rather than for a longer time period, may help to build your milk supply.

-Please call us if you have any questions about using a breast pump or to renew your rental pump by your renewal date – 402-423-6402 (LINCOLN) or 402-502-0617 (OMAHA).
+If you have any questions about using a breast pump, OR, to renew your rental pump by your renewal date, please call MilkWorks at 402-423-6402 (LINCOLN) or 402-502-0617 (OMAHA).